Learn what a skilled Actos injury lawyer can do for you

-At the Phillips Law Offices, we want you to be as informed as you can be.
+At our law firm, we want you to be as informed as you can be.
 We provide you with the Actos overview information you need to better understand your rights.

-Contact an Actos injury attorney in Chicago who fights for your rights
+Contact an Actos injury attorney who fights for your rights

 You shouldn’t have to suffer alone.
 We pursue compensation on your behalf if you have been harmed as a result of taking Actos for your Type 2 diabetes.
-Contact the Phillips Law Offices in Chicago online or at 312.620.1199 for a free consultation with a personal injury attorney who can help.
+Contact our law firm online for a free consultation with a personal injury attorney who can help.

 The U.S. Food and Drug Administration (FDA) issued a drug safety communication on June 15, 2011 that use of Actos “for more than one year may be associated with an increased risk of bladder cancer.”
 Studies conducted by the manufacturer of Actos, Takeda Pharmaceuticals, also found that patients aged 40 and older who took the drug for five or more years were at greater risk of bladder cancer.
 Other conditions linked to Actos include:

-If you have received a positive diagnosis, please contact an Actos attorney at the Phillips Law Offices to learn more about your legal options.
+If you have received a positive diagnosis, please contact an Actos attorney at our law firm to learn more about your legal options.

-Phillips Law Offices will conduct an extensive investigation into your claim.
+Our Law Firm will conduct an extensive investigation into your claim.
 Liable parties could include the drug manufacturer, its distributors and your medical professional.
 Once our attorneys understand the specifics of your Actos lawsuit information, we can better help you with your case.

 The U.S. Food and Drug Administration continues to study the effects of the drug but has not deemed it necessary as yet to demand a recall.